aptos-labs/aptos-core/developer-docs-site/docs/community/index.md

 * [Move](../guides/move-guides/book/coding-conventions.md)
 * [Rust](./rust-coding-guidelines.md)

-For larger changes, [report the issue](#report-issues-request-enhancements) for discussion with the Aptos Labs team before beginning your coding work.
+For larger changes, [report the issue](#report-issues-request-enhancements) for discussion with the Aptos team before beginning your coding work.
 And when done, add your enhancement to the [Community Highlights](./contributions/index.md) list.

 ## Update the documentation